Fulk, King of Jerusalem: Depictions

-According to William of Tyre, Fulk was "a ruddy man, like David... faithful and gentle, affable and kind... an experienced warrior full of patience and wisdom in military affairs."
-His chief fault was an inability to remember names and faces.
+According to William of Tyre, Fulk was "a ruddy man, like David... faithful and gentle, affable, kind and compassionate, unusual traits in people of that complexion... an experienced warrior full of patience and wisdom in military affairs."
+His chief fault was an inability to remember names and faces.He was known for his faithfulness, gentleness, and kindness, traits uncommon for his background.
+He was remarkably generous in his piety and charity.
+Before becoming the kingdom's leader, he was a powerful prince and a seasoned warrior, admired for his patience and wisdom in military matters.

-William described Fulk as a capable soldier and able politician, but observed that Fulk did not adequately attend to the defense of the crusader states to the north.
-Ibn al-Qalanisi (who calls him al-Kund Anjur, an Arabic rendering of "Count of Anjou") says that "he was not sound in his judgment nor was he successful in his administration."
+Fulk is described as a capable soldier and able politician but observed that Fulk did not adequately attend to the defense of the crusader states to the north.
+Ibn al-Qalanisi, who calls him al-Kund Anjur, an Arabic rendering of "Count of Anjou", says that "he was not sound in his judgment nor was he successful in his administration."
 The Zengids continued their march on the crusader states, culminating in the fall of the county after the Siege of Edessa in 1144, which led to the Second Crusade.

 Family

-In 1110, Fulk married Erembourg/Ermengarde of Maine (died 1126), the daughter of Elias I of Maine.
-Their four children were:
+In 1110, Fulk married Erembourg of Maine (died 1126), the daughter of Elias I of Maine.
+They had: